Psalms For Life

 * I imagine the psalmist here as a woman of faith, like Miriam, Deborah, Hanna, or the Virgin Mary (see further, my answer to the question: Who wrote the psalms?).

-[1] The psalm’s chiastic structure puts the focus on its central point, God’s faithfulness: A: the psalmist’s commitment to praise YHWH always (1-2), B: the futility of trusting powerful people (3-4), the blessedness of trusting Jacob’s creator God (5-6b), C: YHWH’S ETERNAL FAITHFULNESS (6c), the righteousness of (Zion’s) redeemer God (7-8b), B: the efficacy of trusting YHWH (8c-9), A: YHWH’s eternal reign and praiseworthiness (10).
+[1] The psalm’s chiastic structure puts the focus on its central point, God’s faithfulness: A: the psalmist’s commitment to praise YHWH always (1-2), B: the futility of trusting powerful people (3-4), the blessedness of trusting Jacob’s creator God (5-6b), C: YHWH’S ETERNAL FAITHFULNESS (6c), the righteousness of (Israel’s) redeemer God (7-8b), B: the efficacy of trusting YHWH (8c-9), A: why we should praise YHWH always (10).

 Why YHWH?